This article is part of a larger series on POS Systems.

 When you receive a delivery, you can use Lightspeed mobile to check your items.
-You can also do it on desktop: Go to Inventory and then select Purchase Orders.
+You can also do it on the desktop by going to “Inventory” then selecting “Purchase Orders.”

 From there, pull up the corresponding PO.
 This will show you everything you ordered from the vendor.

-Next, select Check In in the upper right corner.
+Next, select “Check In” in the upper left corner.

 Now you can accept deliveries.
 Scan each item with a bar code reader or manually select it.
-If it’s a small order and you can account for everything quickly, you can select Receive All Items to make the process go more quickly.
+If it’s a small order and you can account for everything quickly, you can select “Receive All Items” to make the process go more quickly.

-After you’ve confirmed the delivery, select Add Received to Inventory.
+After you’ve confirmed the delivery, select “Add Received to Inventory.”
 All items received will be added to that location’s inventory on-hand count.
-When you’re done, select Purchase Order Finished.
+When you’re done, select “Purchase Order Finished.”

 At this point, if you failed to check an inventory item, it will be displayed as Not Received or Partially Received in the PO.